-1. Notification A potential breach of human rights can be raised through different channels including: - Speak-up and Whistleblower Protection Channels set out in our CoC and in our Speak-Up and Whistleblowing Policy, enabling individuals to raise concerns anonymously if allowed under local law - Assessment reports from desktop supplier audits provided by our external provider EcoVadis - Results of audits of supplier and CCEP's sites and plants carried out by TCCC against SGPs - Media Each of the notifications will be treated with the same level of seriousness, irrespective of how it was raised.
+1. Notification A potential breach of human rights can be raised through different channels including:

+- Speak-up and Whistleblower Protection Channels set out in our CoC and in our Speak-Up and Whistleblowing Policy, enabling individuals to raise concerns anonymously if allowed under local law - Assessment reports from desktop supplier audits provided by our external provider EcoVadis - Results of audits of supplier and CCEP's sites and plants carried out by TCCC against SGPs - Media Each of the notifications will be treated with the same level of seriousness, irrespective of how it was raised.
 2. Internal Information Once a human rights breach has been identified, internal stakeholders within the following functions will be informed: Employment Practices, Ethics & Compliance, Enterprise Risk Management, Legal and Public Affairs, Communications & Sustainability.
 Additional relevant internal or external stakeholders will be informed and involved in the process as appropriate.
 3. Investigation The Employment Practices team will start an investigation immediately with the relevant internal and external stakeholders to understand the nature and location of the case; the circumstances which led to the case; the number of impacted people; whether the case can be substantiated and the potential impact of the case.
 4. Remediation or mitigation In cooperation with the involved persons, suppliers or communities, a remediation or mitigation plan will be established and implemented.
 5. Monitoring Depending on the nature of the case, the agreed remediation or mitigation can take some time.
 The remediation or mitigation plan is monitored on an ongoing basis to ensure it is implemented correctly.
 6. Due Diligence Single events can be an indication of a risk of further human rights violations.
 The due diligence process will be adjusted to prevent similar cases in the future when appropriate.
 7. Report Human rights cases will be included in CCEP's internal and external reporting where appropriate.

 OUR SUPPLY CHAIN We continue to improve the validation and proactive management of our suppliers in key areas such as human rights and modern slavery through our responsible sourcing framework.
-We regularly measure our sustainable sourcing progress including sugar, pulp and paper and have demonstrated strong compliance to our supplier guiding principles.
+We regularly measure Spend covered by guiding principles^(A) % GHG emissions reduction across our value chain since 2010 and 2019.